williancozzi/CRUD-Javascript/README.md

-# CRUD-Javascript
+# Responsive CRUD with Javascript
-Crud criado usando somente html 5, css 3 e Javascript, sem nenhuma framework.
+Crud created using Html 5, Css 3 and Javascript, no frameworks used, using SPA as design pattern.